Aboriginal Disaster Resilience Planning Guide (ADRP)

 This site provides comprehensive government-wide information on pandemic influenza for the general public, health and emergency preparedness professionals, policy makers, government and business leaders, school systems, and local communities.

-BC Ministry of Health Disaster Psychosocial Services
+BC Provincial Health Services Authority: Disaster Psychosocial Services

 The Ministry of Health, Emergency Management Branch and Ministry of Child and Family Development, Child and Youth Mental Health have jointly funded a Disaster Psychosocial Response Project.
 The goal of this plan is the development of a Provincial framework to address the provision of pre-, during and post-disaster psychosocial services.